 Mas de la Serra is a 5-star wilderness retreat!
-Condé Nast describes it as a ‘wilderness’ resort!
-Once you ascended the 1000 m ‘pass’ to get to the Masia, you are welcomed and enveloped in luxury and the wonder of not seeing any sign of civilisation as far as your eyes can see – sublime lux – completely ‘off the grid’!
+Cond??
+Nast describes it as a ???wilderness??? resort!
+Once you ascended the 1000 m ???pass??? to get to the Masia, you are welcomed and enveloped in luxury and the wonder of not seeing any sign of civilisation as far as your eyes can see – sublime lux – completely ???off the grid???!

 Mas de la Serra is a paradise for family holidays – a place in the wilderness for families in this crazy techno age to rediscover themselves and also an exquisite wedding venue for, may we say it – the rich n famous.

 But especially for artists!
 Book into Mas, bring your sketch pads and watercolours, there are a hundred paintings begging to be captured.??
 Every nook is crammed with a sketch opportunity.??
 It???s an artistic wonderland.??
 Imagine sketching all day, in villages like Valderrobres and driving up that Serra to Jenny Alberto???s Peruvian styled Catalan dinner, on a terrace overlooking a breathtaking wilderness panorama.??
 After dinner a Glenfiddich on ice: take s a sip, it???s not every day you enjoy a whiskey with your host???s name on the label.

 To Alistair, thank you for the seven years of love and sweat it took you to create this haven for us!??
 What a pleasure!

 After a few nights and days in dizzy Barcelona, this Masia is just the place for you to catch your breath again.